Delphi: Archaeology of the precinct

-The site was first briefly excavated in 1880 by Bernard Haussoullier (1852-1926) on behalf of the French School at Athens, of which he was a sometime member.
+The site was first briefly excavated in 1880 by Bernard Haussoullier (1852–1926) on behalf of the French School at Athens, of which he was a sometime member.
 The site was then occupied by the village of Kastri, about 100 houses, 200 people.
 Kastri ("fort") had been there since the destruction of the place by Theodosius I in 390.
 He probably left a fort to make sure it was not repopulated, however, the fort became the new village.
 They were mining the stone for re-use in their own buildings.
 British and French travelers visiting the site suspected it was ancient Delphi.
 Before a systematic excavation of the site could be undertaken, the village had to be relocated, but the residents resisted.

 The opportunity to relocate the village occurred when it was substantially damaged by an earthquake, with villagers offered a completely new village in exchange for the old site.
 In 1893, the French Archaeological School removed vast quantities of soil from numerous landslides to reveal both the major buildings and structures of the sanctuary of Apollo and of the temple to Athena, the Athena Pronoia along with thousands of objects, inscriptions, and sculptures.

 During the Great Excavation architectural members from a fifth-century Christian basilica, were discovered that date to when Delphi was a bishopric.
-Other important Late Roman buildings are the Eastern Baths, the house with the peristyle, the Roman Agora, the large cistern usw.
+Other important Late Roman buildings are the Eastern Baths, the house with the peristyle, the Roman Agora, and the large cistern.
 At the outskirts of the city late Roman cemeteries were located.

 To the southeast of the precinct of Apollo lay the so-called Southeastern Mansion, a building with a 65-meter-long façade, spread over four levels, with four triclinia and private baths.
 Large storage jars kept the provisions, whereas other pottery vessels and luxury items were discovered in the rooms.
 Among the finds stands out a tiny leopard made of mother of pearl, possibly of Sassanian origin, on display in the ground floor gallery of the Delphi Archaeological Museum.
 The mansion dates to the beginning of the fifth century and functioned as a private house until 580, later however it was transformed into a potter workshop.
 It is only then, in the beginning of the sixth century, that the city seems to decline: its size is reduced and its trade contacts seem to be drastically diminished.
 Local pottery production is produced in large quantities: it is coarser and made of reddish clay, aiming at satisfying the needs of the inhabitants.

 The Sacred Way remained the main street of the settlement, transformed, however, into a street with commercial and industrial use.
 Around the agora were built workshops as well as the only intra muros early Christian basilica.
 The domestic area spread mainly in the western part of the settlement.
 The houses were rather spacious and two large cisterns provided running water to them.